f0nt0m/Streamlitify/README.md

 ### Installation

-**If you want to try your skills with Streamlit framework, you can install required packages using pip**:
+If you want to try your skills with Streamlit framework, you can install required packages using pip:
    ```sh
     pip install streamlit pandas
    ```